Beer and Bacon Short Rib Tacos. SO good, and really hard to screw up!

 - Preheat oven to 300°F.

-- Remove the bacon from the fridge, sprinkle liberally on all sides with salt.
+- Remove the short ribs from the fridge, sprinkle liberally on all sides with salt.

 - Allow to sit at room temperature for about 15 minutes while you begin cooking the dish.